Worried about how your fence will stand up to high winds? Fear not!

 The build for this fence type is essentially the same as Louvered non gapped, but the pickets are angled a bit more to provide space between them.
 Louvered Nail Up with gaps can't be built since the pickets are overlapping and nailed through each other to the rails, leaving no possible space between them.
 Picture Frame Louvered with gaps can be built because the boards are nailed to the top and bottom rails.

-No matter the wood fence style, it’s critical that the posts are properly installed.
+No matter the wood fence style, it's critical that the posts are properly installed.
 To ensure the structural integrity of your fence, the post depth below ground should be at least 1/3 of the height above ground.
 The ratio may vary between 1/3 and 1/2 since posts are available in lengths of 8', 10', 12' & 14'.
 In addition to quality installation, proper care and maintenance of your fence are crucial.
 Taking care of minor board damage and other issues before they develop into major structural problems is key.
+For some additional styles check out our wood fence ideas post.

 Chain link fences stand up well to high winds.
 When the wind blows, it can blow right through the gaps in the chain link, which means little to no pressure on the overall fence structure.
 Chain link fences will require virtually zero maintenance because the metal used is galvanized including the wire mesh. galvanized metal has been treated using a special process that makes it less likely to rust or warp.
 Metal is also stronger than wood and won't sag or lose strength over time like a wood fence might.
 The potential downside to this fence type for residential areas is that it offers less privacy than wood alternatives.